PierrickPochelu/SimplestNeuralNetwork/README.md

 <h1> Simple neural network with numpy </h1>

-The goal of this project is purely academic, it helps student to understand computing, specially back propagation which is not always intuitive.
  This example is a very simple multi layer perceptron that learns with SGD (Stochastic Gradient Descent).
-A lot of implementation on the internet presents errors, for example forgetting the bias in formula.

 <hr/>

-Neural network model are made of 2 parts : neural network architecture (static part) and learning part (dynamic part)
+Neural network model are made of 2 math models : neural network architecture (static part) and learning part (dynamic part)

-For the neural architecture:
+<h2>For the neural architecture:</h2>
 Universal Approximation Theorem formula is equivalent to the Multi Layer Perceptron computing.
 The theorem says MLP can approximate any non-linear function on a compact.
 In practice it works really well even on noisy data.
 Source:
 * https://en.wikipedia.org/wiki/Universal_approximation_theorem

-For the learning part:
+<h2>For the learning part:</h2>
 The neural network is update by gradient descent principle.
 After each batch of data, derivative of the loss is computed to update weights in right direction.
 Source:
 * Chain rule principle (to compute error's contribution to each weight) : https://en.wikipedia.org/wiki/Chain_rule